Oppositional defiant disorder: Social-cognitive factors

 As many as 40 percent of boys and 25 percent of girls with persistent conduct problems display significant social-cognitive impairments.
-Some of these deficits include immature forms of thinking (such as egocentrism), failure to use verbal mediators to regulate his or her behavior, and cognitive distortions, such as interpreting a neutral event as an intentional hostile act.
+Some of these deficits include immature forms of thinking (such as egocentrism), failure to use verbal mediators to regulate their behavior, and cognitive distortions, such as interpreting a neutral event as an intentional hostile act.

 Children with ODD have difficulty controlling their emotions or behaviors.
 In fact, students with ODD have limited social knowledge that is based only on individual experiences, which shapes how they process information and solve problems cognitively.

 This information can be linked with the social information processing model (SIP) that describes how children process information to respond appropriately or inappropriately in social settings.
 This model explains that children will go through five stages before displaying behaviors: encoding, mental representations, response accessing, evaluation, and enactment.

 However, children with ODD have cognitive distortions and impaired cognitive processes.

 This will therefore directly impact their interactions and relationship negatively.
 It has been shown that social and cognitive impairments result in negative peer relationships, loss of friendship, and an interruption in socially engaging in activities.

 Children learn through observational learning and social learning.
 Therefore, observations of models have a direct impact and greatly influence children's behaviors and decision-making processes.
 Children often learn through modeling behavior.
 Modeling can act as a powerful tool to modify children's cognition and behaviors.